 Perry spent three seasons at Alabama working as a graduate assistant then an intern, working under both Nick Saban and Mike Shula.
 The Crimson Tide went undefeated in the regular season in 2008, advancing to the SEC title game and the Sugar Bowl.

-Perry began his coaching career as an assistant strength & conditioning coach at Texas in 2004, also serving as an academic advisor.
+Perry began his coaching career as an assistant strength and conditioning coach at Texas in 2004, also serving as an academic advisor.
 Perry played college ball at Texas A&M and graduated in 2003 degrees in English and history.
 He was one of four players on the team who served as the program's 12th man.

 Mike Simmonds is in his second stint with Dan McCarney and Mike Canales, with whom he worked at South Florida.